 Germany's Afghan refugee relocation program, while lauded humanitarians, faces political opposition citing security concerns and potential far-right gains.
 The program's future remains uncertain.

-Germany's Afghan Refugee Flights: A Controversial Lifeline
+Germany's Afghan Rescue Flights: A Messy Lifeline

-A Controversial Airlift
+A Controversial Airlift – and a Few Headaches

 FAQ